allerter/spotify-telegram-sync/README.md

 ### Telegram Deleted Messages

-The bot checks the channel's deleted messages every 5 minutes, and if it finds any songs, it will search for those songs in the database (using their *Telegram link*) and then removes them from your Spotify playlist, and from the database as well.
-To enable this feature, set the *CHECK\_DELETED\_MESSAGES* variable to *TRUE*
+The bot checks the admin logs and if it finds any deleted tracks, it will search for those songs in the database (using their *Telegram link*) and then removes them from your Spotify playlist, and from the database as well.

+Requires `$CHECK_TELEGRAM=true`

 ### Telegram New Messages

 Whenever you upload or forward a new song to your Telegram channel, the bot uses the song's meta data or its filename to find it on Spotify.
-If the search is successful, then the bot adds that song to your playlist on Spotify and the database.
+If the search is successful, then the bot adds that song to your playlist on Spotify and the database if it isn't there already.

+Requires `$CHECK_TELEGRAM=true`

 ### Updating the Bio

 The bot can also update your account bio and a pinned message in your Telegram channel to reflect your current playback on Spotify.
-To do this, the bot checks your Spotify playback every 6 seconds to see if a track is playing or not.
-If there were one, it updates your bio every 30 seconds and the pinned message every 6 seconds to reflect that song.
+To do this, the bot checks your Spotify playback every 5 seconds to see if a track is playing or not.
+If there is one, it updates your bio every 30 seconds and the pinned message every 5 seconds to reflect that song.
 For example this is how your bio and the pinned message would look like:

 **Song playing**: